openstack/cinder/doc/source/contributor/rolling.upgrades.rst

 * FAILURE, <Failure explanation>
 * WARNING, <Warning explanation>

-Your new function should should then be added to the `_upgrade_checks` tuple.
+Your new function should then be added to the `_upgrade_checks` tuple.
 For your check give the name of the Upgrade Check to be displayed to end users upon success or failure as well as the name of the function used to implement your check.
 Upgrade Checks should be submitted with Unit Tests.

 The `doc/source/cli/cinder-status.rst` documentation should be updated to indicate the release for which your Upgrade Check was released and to